Sunday, November 30, 2008

 I want to be my son when I grow up.

 Wednesday, November 19, 2008

 Nothing holds the girls attention for more than a few seconds.
 It’s hard to find anything to adequately distract the mind from where you are waiting; the victim-witness waiting room.
 There’s too much gravity in this space.
 Reality weighs a ton here in the victim-witness waiting room.

 I enlisted a few people to pray for me today; I thought I’d need it.
-I prayed for myself today, and I prayed for Paul:
+I prayed for myself today, and I prayed for Timmy: